-- 71. Outcome: Increased and predictable resources for UN-Habitat and its partners advance adequate housing, land, and basic services for all. - 72.
-Achieving sustainable urban development requires mobilising substantial financial resources to provide more adequate housing and sustainable infrastructure, including transport and mobility, energy, water, and waste management.
+- transport and mobility, energy, water, and waste management.
 Among the Sustainable Development Goals, Goal 11 faces significant funding shortfalls.
 Scaling up financing efforts is critical to achieving the targets for housing, public services, and urban resilience, necessitating increased efforts to mobilise resources for sustainable urbanization. - 73.
 Guided by this strategic plan, UN-Habitat will mobilise greater, diversified, and more predictable resources for its work, including the implementation of the resolutions adopted by the United Nations Habitat Assembly.
-This will draw on the UN funding compact and its commitments for mutual action by Member States and United Nations entities to support the Sustainable Development Goals. - 74.
+This will draw on the UN funding compact and its commitments for mutual action by Member States and United Nations entities to support the Sustainable Development Goals, and on United Nations System-wide strategies strategies such as the United Nations System-wide Strategy for Water and Sanitation. - 74.
 UN-Habitat will leverage its existing capacities, intelligence and mechanisms for resource mobilization aligned to Member States priorities to broaden and deepen donor engagement while also scaling partnerships with international financial institutions to leverage resources and expertise. - 75.
 Through the programmatic means of implementation and their outcomes, resource mobilisation will enable partners and key actors globally and locally to access more resources to implement programmes delivering adequate housing for all on the ground, seeking the expected global impact as articulated above.
 The integrated approach to urban and territorial planning could, in the long term, lead to a more efficient use of public resources. - 76.
-This engagement, in turn, will help to mobilise resources for the work of the Member States themselves, especially in response to the demand in developing countries and countries most in need.
-Beyond traditional donors, UN-Habitat will closely collaborate with multilateral development banks, international financial institutions and the private sector, leveraging its strategic focus.
+This engagement, in turn, will help the Member States to mobilise resources for their own workurban and territorial action of the Member States themselves, especially in response to the demand in developing countries and countries most in need.
+Beyond traditional donors, UN-Habitat will closely collaborate with multilateral development banks, international financial institutions and the private sector, leveraging its strategic focus to promote and advance sustainable urban development.